1940 Auckland Rugby League season: Round 2

 In the match between Papakura and Manukau, Selwyn Jackson made his debut for Manukau.
 He was a Hawkes Bay rugby representative and had gone on the 1938 tour of Fiji with New Zealand Māori.
 Bob Banham played his last match for Mount Albert before returning to Australia.
+Lindsay Simons played fullback for North Shore after playing there many years ago for North Shore.
+He made moved to Wellington for work reasons but recently returned to Auckland.
+As a result Verdun Scott played on the wing while Jack Smith played at centre three quarter.
+Simons was nearing his 31st birthday and was described as slow and his tackling weak on occasions.